rpwhite02/Portfolio/README.md

 correlate with the search query.
 Code to set up the server and website isn't included.

-![The search bar before searching](/images/searchbar.png)
+![The search bar before searching](/images/searchbar.png) *The search bar before searching*
-![Suggested results after typing "computer" into the seach bar](/images/searchresults.png)
+![Suggested results after typing "computer" into the seach bar](/images/searchresults.png) *Suggested results after typing "computer" into the search bar*

 # [Project 3: Mapping using Geopandas](https://github.com/rpwhite02/Portfolio/blob/main/Project%203/code.py)
 * Used Geopandas library in python to map census tracts and counties in Washington state.